JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 teamcity.http.proxyLogin=login
 teamcity.http.proxyPassword=password
 ```

+If the proxy has a HTTPS endpoint, you can also configure the `teamcity.https.*` properties.

 Note that the proxy has to be configured not to cache any TeamCity server responses.
 For example, if you use Squid, add "cache deny all" line to the `squid.conf` file.